What is the Teaching Capabilities Statement?

 Yes.
 The statement either meets the criteria or does not.

-You will still need to submit your statement even if you are considering deferring.
 You will not need to submit another statement upon commencing your studies with us.

 Should I still submit the statement if Education is one of my lower preferences?